dinngo/furucombo-contract/DYNAMICINPUT.md

 ![](images/param_config.png)

-- `255-248` bits are reserved for Param config.
+- `255-248` bits are reserved for parameter config.
 - `248`: 1 if the parameter is dynamic, 0 if the parameter is static.
 - Example:
   - `0x00` => `(b00)`: static parameter.